-The Cut Bank area has three historical sites used by members of the Lewis & Clark expedition during their time in northern Montana.
+The Cut Bank area has two historical sites used by members of the Lewis & Clark expedition during their time in northern Montana.

 On July 21, 1806, Meriwether Lewis and three of his men from the Lewis and Clark expedition camped along what they called the north fork of Maria's River where the river cuts into the white clay bank.
 This was in the heart of Blackfeet Indian country.
 For the next eighty-four years the Blackfeet culture would continue to dominate and flourish in the area.